-- 1. Any terms or conditions included in this permit that specify and reference Arkansas Pollution Control & Ecology Commission Regulation 18 or the Arkansas Water and Air Pollution Control Act (A.C.A. §8-4-101 et seq.) as the sole origin of and authority for the terms or conditions are not required under the Clean Air Act or any of its applicable requirements, and are not federally enforceable under the Clean Air Act.
-Arkansas Pollution Control & Ecology Commission Regulation 18 was adopted pursuant to the Arkansas Water and Air Pollution Control Act (A.C.A. §8-4-101 et seq.).
-Any terms or conditions included in this permit that specify and reference Arkansas Pollution Control & Ecology Commission Regulation 18 or the Arkansas Water and Air Pollution Control Act (A.C.A. §8-4-101 et seq.) as the origin of and authority for the terms or conditions are enforceable under this Arkansas statute. - 2.
+- 1. Any terms or conditions included in this permit that specify and reference Arkansas Pollution Control & Ecology Commission Regulation 18 or the Arkansas Water and Air Pollution Control Act (Ark.
+Code Ann. § 8-4-101 et seq.) as the sole origin of and authority for the terms or conditions are not required under the Clean Air Act or any of its applicable requirements, and are not federally enforceable under the Clean Air Act.
+Arkansas Pollution Control & Ecology Commission Regulation 18 was adopted pursuant to the Arkansas Water and Air Pollution Control Act (Ark.
+Code Ann. § 8-4-101 et seq.).
+Any terms or conditions included in this permit that specify and reference Arkansas Pollution Control & Ecology Commission Regulation 18 or the Arkansas Water and Air Pollution Control Act (Ark.
+Code Ann. § 8-4-101 et seq.) as the origin of and authority for the terms or conditions are enforceable under this Arkansas statute. - 2.
 This permit does not relieve the owner or operator of the equipment and/or the facility from compliance with all applicable provisions of the Arkansas Water and Air Pollution Control Act and the regulations promulgated under the Act.
-[A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311] - 3.
-The permittee shall notify the Department in writing within thirty (30) days after commencement of construction, completion of construction, first operation of equipment and/or facility, and first attainment of the equipment and/or facility target production rate.
-[Regulation 19 §19.704 and/or A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311] - 4.
+[Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311] - 3.
+The permittee shall notify the Department in writing within thirty (30) days after each of the following events: commencement of construction, completion of construction, first operation of equipment and/or facility, and first attainment of the equipment and/or facility target production rate.
+[Reg.19.704 and/or Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311] - 4.
 Construction or modification must commence within eighteen (18) months from the date of permit issuance.
-[Regulation 19 §19.410(B) and/or Regulation 18 §18.309(B) and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311] - 5.
+[Reg.19.410(B) and/or Reg.18.309(B) and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311] - 5.
 The permittee must keep records for five years to enable the Department to determine compliance with the terms of this permit such as hours of operation, throughput, upset conditions, and continuous monitoring data.
 The Department may use the records, at the discretion of the Department, to determine compliance with the conditions of the permit.
-[Regulation 19 §19.705 and/or Regulation 18 §18.1004 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311] - 6.
+[Reg.19.705 and/or Reg.18.1004 and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311] - 6.
 A responsible official must certify any reports required by any condition contained in this permit and submit any reports to the Department at the address below.
-[Regulation 19 §19.705 and/or Regulation 18 §18.1004 and A.C.A. §8-4-203 as referenced by §8-4-304 and §8-4-311]
+[Reg.19.705 and/or Reg.18.1004 and Ark.
+Code Ann. § 8-4-203 as referenced by Ark.
+Code Ann. § 8-4-304 and 8-4-311]